Somebody That I Used to Know: Music video

 Gotye and Kimbra sing while painted to blend with the background.

 The music video for "Somebody That I Used to Know" was produced, directed and edited by Australian artist Natasha Pincus and filmed by Australian cinematographer Warwick Field.
 It shows Gotye and Kimbra naked throughout the clip, and as they sing, his skin is gradually painted into the backdrop via stop motion animation.
 The video's background is based on a 1980s artwork created by Gotye's father, Frank de Backer, who also designed the cover art for the related album, Making Mirrors.
 Emma Hack, an Australian artist and skin illustrator based in Adelaide, was hired by Pincus to work on the body paintings for Gotye and Kimbra.
-Melbourne Scenic Artist Howard Clark painted the backdrop.
+Melbourne scenic artist Howard Clark painted the backdrop.
 According to Hack, it took more than 23 hours to paint both Gotye and Kimbra to fit with Howard's background.
 Their painting symbolises their combined relationship.

 Before its official premiere, the music video was leaked on Take 40 Australias website.
 According to Pincus, "It was stolen out of our system.
 I guess it's always wanted to get out there.
 Within five minutes it was everywhere".
 On 30 July 2011, it was officially premiered on YouTube and on the Australian music show Rage.
 The music video was well received for its artistic style, picking up 200,000 views in its first two weeks, as well as receiving promotion on Twitter by actor Ashton Kutcher and Katy Perry.

 "What a video!"
 Snow Patrol's Gary Lightbody enthused to Q. "I have become obsessed with it and not just because I'm in love with Kimbra.
 Gotye himself is an engaging character for sure... his solemnly expressive eyes finish a journey his lyrics only begin.
 'Told myself that you were right for me but felt so lonely in your company' – simple, pure, and devastating.
 None more than the title line when it speaks of the end of love with prosaic brutality: 'Now you're just somebody that I used to know.'
 Great video, powerful lyrics, and a stunning voice.
 Oh, and Kimbra... my poor heart..."

 On 1 November 2022, the video hit 2 billion views and 13 million likes on YouTube.
 The video for "Somebody That I Used to Know" was voted number 1 in the annual Rage Fifty countdown.
 Andy Samberg and Taran Killam parodied the video in a Saturday Night Live "digital short" that coincided with Gotye's 14 April 2012 performance on the show.
 The video was nominated for Video of the Year and Best Editing in a Video at the 2012 MTV Video Music Awards.
-As of January 2015, Billboard named the video as one of the 20 best of the 2010s (so far).
+As of January 2015, Billboard named the video as one of the 20 best of the 2010s (up to that point in time).